Giuliani surrenders in Trump election subversion case, $150,000 bond set | Politics

 Four co-defendants also surrendered at the jail on Wednesday, according to records posted on the Fulton County sheriff's office website.
 They were attorneys Jenna Ellis, Sidney Powell, Kenneth Chesebro and Ray Smith, all of whom were charged with playing a role in the attempt to overturn Trump's defeat.
 On Tuesday, Trump's former lawyer John Eastman and Republican poll watcher Scott Hall surrendered while former Georgia Republican Party leaders Cathy Latham and David Shafer - were booked overnight, according to the jail.

 Shafer, Trump's former White House chief of staff Mark Meadows and former Justice Department official Jeffrey Clark have filed petitions to have their cases moved to federal court.
-Trump has pleaded not guilty to two sets of federal criminal charges brought by Jack Smith, a special counsel named by Biden-appointed U.S. Attorney General Merrick Garland, concerning the efforts to overturn his 2020 election loss and his possession of classified documents after leaving office.
-Trump also pleaded not guilty in a Manhattan case involving hush money paid before the 2016 election to a porn star.
+A federal judge in Atlanta on Wednesday rejected separate bids by Clark and Meadows to avoid a Friday noon deadline to surrender to authorities in Fulton County.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)